Ahrimdon/t7x/README.md

    - Obtain your WAN IPv4 address by visiting a site like [WhatIsMyIP](https://www.whatismyip.com/) or [IPChicken](https://ipchicken.com/).
 If you have curl installed, you run the command `curl ifconfig.me`
 > Local Example: Connecting locally would look like `/connect 192.168.0.202:27017`\
 > WAN Example: Connecting over the internet would look like `/connect 192.145.117.83:27017` (*you must [forward ports](#forward-ports) on your router*)
+>

+### Connecting to Friends Without Port Forwarding

+- You can use these applications to connect to friends **without** port forwarding!
+    - ZeroTier
+    - RadminVPN
+    - LogMeIn Hamachi

+1. Download the tool of your choice
+2. Create a network and have anyone you want to play with join it
+3. Start a game of multiplayer / zombies
+4. Have your friends connect using `/connect ip:port` (Default port is `27017`)

-## Additional Steps required for hosting Zombies Dedicated Servers
+## Additional Steps Required for Hosting Zombies Dedicated Servers

 As of right now you need to take additional Steps to host Zombies Servers.
 For Zombie Dedis to work they need to have the Zombies Maps and common FastFiles, these do not come with the UnrankedServer Files.
 This means you need to copy those over from your installed BO3 game folder.